6 Steps to Building a Brilliant Paid Search Account Structure

 Don’t kick your feet up just yet!
 It’s time to rinse and repeat.
 As explained above, you’re going to want a few ad groups per campign to spread out the relevant keywords to the subsets of the campaign theme.
 Refer back to your account map that we created at the beginning of the build-out, and keep building upon your stellar account structure.

-What strategies have you found successful when building out an AdWords or Bing account?
+What strategies have you found successful when building out an Google Ads or Bing account?

 Feel free to leave your comment, questions, and concerns below.
 I’m here to help!